AtariWizard/AtariWizard/README.md

 - 👋 Hi, I’m @AtariWizard
 - 👀 I’m interested in learning how to create my own video games.
 - 🌱 I’m currently learning coding for Atari 2600.
-- 💞️ I’m looking to collaborate on similar people with same interests.
+- 💞️ I’m looking to collaborate with similar people with same interests.
 - 📫 How to reach me atari.wizard@gmail.com

 <!---